Brand Strategy

 Here’s the thing you can’t buy with ads: genuine, earned trust.
 When a brand your customers already love and trust introduces you to them, it’s not an ad.
 It’s a recommendation from a friend.

-A 2021 study showed that 82% of consumers would follow a recommendation made by a micro-influencer [source].
+A 2021 study found that 82% of consumers would follow a recommendation from a micro-influencer [source].
 A trusted brand acts in the same way.
-It bypasses the consumer's natural cynicism.
+It bypasses the consumer’s natural cynicism.

 You’re not just reaching a new audience; you’re reaching them with a built-in endorsement.
 That’s the entire game.
 Get this right, and it’s incredibly powerful.
 Get it wrong, and you set fire to your credibility.